MD2B - Pediatric Oncology: Osteosarcoma

 Overview

-Osteosarcoma is the most common type of primary bone cancer to occur in children.
-It arises from those cells that produce new bone and is therefore characterized by the appearance of immature bone tissue.
-This type of cancer is seen most frequently in adolescents and young adults, suggesting an association between rapid bone growth and tumor formation.
-It accounts for approximately 5% of childhood tumors and approximately 400 new cases of osteosarcoma are diagnosed in children less than twenty years of age each year in the United States.
-Boys are affected more frequently than girls, and African Americans are affected more frequently than Caucasians.
-Although osteosarcoma can occur in any bone, it is most frequently seen in large bones with rapid bone growth rates such as the distal femur (thigh bone), proximal tibia (shin bone), and the proximal humerus (arm bone).
-Osteosarcoma often spreads to the lungs and to other bones.
+Osteosarcoma is the most common primary bone cancer in children.
+It arises from cells that produce new bone and is characterized by the presence of immature bone tissue.
+This cancer has a bimodal age distribution, most commonly affecting adolescents and young adults, suggesting a link between rapid bone growth and tumor formation.
+Approximately 1000 new cases of osteosarcoma are diagnosed annually in the United States accounting for about 3% of childhood tumors.
+Around 500 of these cases occur in children under 20 years of age.
+Boys are affected more often than girls, and African American children are affected more frequently than Caucasian children.
+While osteosarcoma can occur in any bone, it most often occurs in large bones with high growth rates, such as the distal femur (thigh bone), proximal tibia (shin bone), and proximal humerus (arm bone).
+Osteosarcoma frequently metastasizes to the lungs and other bones.

 Symptoms

-Osteosarcoma most frequently presents with pain, swelling, redness, or limitation of movement at the site of the tumor.
-When the tumor is located in the leg, children may develop a limp.
-When the tumor is located in the arm, children may develop arm weakness and may be unable to lift heavy objects.
-Sometimes, the cancer can weaken the bone and the child may sustain a fracture with only minimal trauma.
-As these tumors occur most frequently in active adolescents, complaints are often initially misdiagnosed as being the result of a sports injury.
-Any bone or joint pain that does not respond to conservative therapies such as rest and icing should be investigated more thoroughly to rule out serious causes of bone pain such as infection or cancer.
+Osteosarcoma often presents with pain, swelling, redness, or limitation of movement at the site of the tumor.
+When the tumor is in the leg, children may develop a limp.
+When the tumor is in the arm, children may experience arm weakness and difficulty lifting heavy objects.
+The cancer can also weaken the bone, making it prone to fractures even with minimal trauma.
+Since these tumors occur frequently in active adolescents, initial symptoms are often misdiagnosed as sports-related injuries.
+Any bone or joint pain that does not improve with conservative therapies such as rest and icing, should be investigated further to rule out serious conditions such as infection or cancer.

 Diagnosis